janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## The Provider Component

-A Provider is a Network ELement that is the source of telemetry data that also offers a YANG-based management interface.
-Each provider typically has a large number of "sensors" that can be polled or in some cases subscribed to.
+A Provider is a Network Element that is the source of telemetry data that may or may not offer a YANG-based management interface.
+Each Provider typically has a large number of "sensors" that can be polled or in some cases subscribed to.
+It may also offer some controls (configurables or actionables).

-One problem with the sensors is that they are spread around inside the source system, and may not be trivial to locate.
-Also, the metadata assciated with the sensor is often only missing or only available in human readable form (free form strings), rather than in a strict machine parsable format.
+One problem with the sensors is that the sensors relevant for a given use case are often spread around inside the Provider system, and many may not know about all of them.
+Also, the metadata assciated with each sensor is often only missing or only available in human readable form (free form strings), rather than in a strict machine parsable format.

 ~~~
     /hardware/component[name="psu3"]/.../sensor-data/value